vincentclaes/datajob/README.md

 - add a time based trigger to the step functions workflow.
 - add an s3 event trigger to the step functions workflow.
 - add a lambda that copies data from one s3 location to another.
-- add an sns that notifies in case of any failure.
+- add an sns that notifies in case of any failure (slack/email)
 - version your data pipeline.
+- cli command to view the logs / glue jobs / s3 bucket
 - implement sagemaker services
     - processing jobs
     - hyperparameter tuning jobs